woodysee/frizzy/README.md

 `npm install` installs all vendor packages needed inside `./node_modules`.

+Optionally, if you are developing and maintaining frizzy as a dependency manually, you can set a target destination for the distribution files to be copied into by `cp .env.example .env` and setting the values respectively. `npm run build` would also copy it into your specified target destination.

 ## Adding a new component

 - Create a new folder inside `./src/components`, e.g. `./src/components/someButton`.